Arma 3: First Contact

 Meanwhile, Kesson and Čapek attempt to communicate with the AFO.
 Rudwell uses an electromagnetic spectrum device, to which the AFO responds with hallucinations of an alien world, causing Rudwell to seize.
-The soldiers, believing he was attacked, open fire, but are killed by the AFO's telekinetic powers; though Homewood orders NATO to cease fire, the LDF orders an artillery barrage on the AFO.
-Stype, fearing this could spark an intergalactic war, threatens to destroy Camp Kresnik if the LDF does not stand down and kills Homewood when he tries to stop him, sparking conflict between NATO and the LDF.
+The soldiers, believing he was attacked, open fire, but are killed by the AFO's telekinesis; though Homewood orders NATO to cease fire, the LDF orders an artillery barrage on the AFO.
+Stype, fearing this could spark an interstellar war, threatens to destroy Camp Kresnik if the LDF does not stand down and kills Homewood when he tries to stop him, sparking conflict between NATO and the LDF.
 Rudwell, Stype, Kesson, Čapek, and NATO forces regroup to investigate the extraterrestrials, while the LDF attempts to destroy the AFO and the roots; both are hounded by looters and deserters as order breaks down in Livonia.
-After finding evidence of a third party's presence, the survivors are briefly captured by a group of Russians, but are freed by Stype after they leave.
+After finding evidence of a third party's presence, the survivors are briefly captured by a group of Russians, but are freed by Stype after their departure.

-After a particularly vivid hallucination that implies there are more root networks on Earth, Rudwell and the survivors are invited to meet with the Russians, who are actually a Russian Spetsnaz unit tasked with monitoring the roots.
+After a particularly vivid hallucination suggesting there are larger root networks across Earth, Rudwell and the survivors meet with the Russians, who are actually a Russian Spetsnaz unit tasked with monitoring the roots.
 They reveal a decayed root was accidentally ruptured in Russia 19 years prior, causing a massive explosion; fearing the LDF's destruction of an entire living root network could inadvertently destroy Livonia, if not all of Eastern Europe, Russia and NATO join forces to stop the LDF.
 Together, they repel a massive LDF assault on the uprooted root network, allowing the AFO to safely leave Earth; the Russian military arrives soon after, forcing the LDF to stand down.
-In the aftermath, the world grapples with the reality that they are not alone, as efforts are launched to communicate with the extraterrestrials.
+In the aftermath, the world grapples with the reality that they are not alone as efforts are launched to communicate with the extraterrestrials.